JianKEG/Roblox-Anti-Idle/README.md

 # How to start?
 Install AutoHotKey (AHK) from their [website](https://www.autohotkey.com/).
-Head to [releases](https://github.com/JianKEG/Roblox-Anti-Idle/releases) to download the exe file.
+Head to [releases](https://github.com/JianKEG/Roblox-Anti-Idle/releases) to download the exe file or download the script and run it.
 Once downloaded, it's all pretty self-explanatory.
 **Make sure Roblox Client is not in fullscreen!**
 # Keybinds